lachlanholland1/lachlan-holland-blog/_posts/2023-07-02-brisbane-gateway-resort-website copy.markdown

 layout: post
 comments: true
 title:  "Brisbane Gateway Resort Website"
-excerpt: "I built the website for Brisbane Gateway Resort using React, NextJS and ExpressJS.
+excerpt: "The website for Brisbane Gateway Resort using React, NextJS and ExpressJS.
 The website interfaces with the property management system API to dynamically display accommodation availability and pricing"
-date:   2023-07-02 19:42:36 +1000
+date:   2023-06-02 19:42:36 +1000
 ---

 I built the website for Brisbane Gateway Resort using React, NextJS and ExpressJS.
 The website interfaces with the property management system API to dynamically display accommodation availability and pricing.
 I learnt alot about frontend web development and React.
 I designed and built the website's user interface to be easy to use inorder to promote guest's to book online rather than over the phone or in person.